louisitvn/slate/source/index.html.md

 * Create a new page to design
 * Add a "Save" button, when it is clicked, get the builder data and send to the server's `save.php` script which stores HTML to a MySQL database.

+## Export, Publish and Download

+The next common task is to export your page to use it in reality.
+Once users have done with their design work and click on an Export button, it will pass the final HTML content to a server script to handle export tasks.
+Normally, it should be done via an Ajax request.
+See example on the right:

+Emotsy Builder supports a getHtml() method, allowing capturing the final HTML of page design.

+Upon receiving the HTML content, the server script can write it to a file and allow users to download the final HTML, which can be used to upload to a hosting environment.

 # Key Features